Drominito/Drominito/README.md

 ## Fun fact:
 - I approach every problem by asking *why*, aiming to understand its core.
-- Perfectionist and with a passion for math
+- Balace perfectionism and pragmatism
 - Patient, lifelong learner
 - I'm a piano composer and love creating music intuitively.
 - Blender/Aseprite enthusiast
-- Average typing speed: 100 WPM
 - Creating > Gaming
 - Saving the best for last!